semgrep/semgrep-docs/docs/playground.md

 These benchmarks take into account the **visual complexity** of the rule.

-## Adding a rule to the Rule Board
+## Setting code standards by adding a rule to the Rule Board

 The [Rule Board](../semgrep-app/rule-board/) displays rules that Semgrep App uses to scan your project's code.
 Adding a rule to the Rule Board allows you to quickly set a rule as part of every Semgrep scan.
+A rule on the Rule Board is represented as a card and can be placed on either the Audit Board or the Block board depending on the importance of the rule.
+Rules can be dragged from one column to another.

 To add a rule to the Rule Board: